Growing up in the US, going to Whole Foods was a special occurrence, reserved for birthdays and whenever I convinced my mom we needed fancy hummus.

-So while I know it sounds strange for a fine chocolate expert to recommend a bunch of $4 bars, but many of the chocolate bars in Whole Foods are ethical and affordable.
+So while I know it sounds strange for a fine chocolate expert to recommend a bunch of $4 bars, many of the chocolate bars in Whole Foods are ethical and affordable.
 I’ll admit that they don’t tend to have the most complex flavors, but they’re light years ahead of the sugary crap I had as a kid.
-Since getting into fine chocolate over six years ago, I’ve learned that the Milky Way® and Aero® bars I grew up eating were more like chocolate-flavored sugar than actual chocolate.
+Since getting into fine chocolate nearly a decade ago, I’ve learned that the Milky Way® and Aero® bars I grew up eating were more like chocolate-flavored sugar than actual chocolate.
 They contained cacao, sure, but calling them chocolate bars is like calling orange soda a fruit juice.
 There’s just something inherently wrong about that statement.

 Must Try: Sea Salt & Nibs 63% (dark chocolate)